Skip to main content

 Native Home Assistant, Alexa, Apple Home, Google Home, SmartThings, and Homey support

-Retrofit installs alongside an existing wall button or remote — no new opener needed
+Retrofit installs alongside existing wall button — no opener wiring required

-The Third Reality Smart Garage Door Opener is the first Matter-certified retrofit in this category — listed in the Matter Alliance database and exposing the Matter garage-door cluster natively to any Matter controller.
-For Home Assistant households who lost the official MyQ integration in November 2023, that's a supported, first-class door-state entity for under $50.
-It retrofits alongside your existing wall button rather than wiring into the opener's logic board.
+Third Reality Smart Garage Door Opener is the first Matter-certified retrofit controller in this category — listed in the Matter Alliance certification database and exposing the Matter garage-door cluster natively.
+For the Home Assistant community that lost official myQ support on November 6, 2023, that certification delivers a supported entity with real-time door state and no custom component or reverse-engineered API.

 What We Love

-• Sub-$50 price undercuts Meross MSG200 and Konnected GDO blaQ while matching their integration breadth.
+• Sub-$50 price undercuts Meross and Konnected while matching their integration breadth

 What Could Be Better

-• Newer product with thinner long-term reliability data than Meross, Genie, or iSmartGate Pro.
+• Newer product with a thinner long-term reliability record than Meross, Genie, or iSmartGate Pro

 The Verdict